nkhine/iTools-Documentation/itools/web.rst

         The path to traverse from the application's root to reach the object to be published.
 It is a Path object.

-  .. attribute:: view

-        The view used for an object.

   .. attribute:: view_name

-        The name of the method to be called on the object.
+        The view used for a resource.

   .. attribute:: resource